 Figure 1.
 Land cover data from the National Land Cover Dataset for the entire LMU.

 This area is mostly forested, both state and private.
 The cultivated crops, including apple orchards, and pasture land lie mostly in the eastern section which is interspersed with the forest.
 Developed, open space is concentrated in the extreme south near Route 16.

 Table 2.
 Miles of roads by category on state forest land in this LMU.
 Road categories are described on p.
 199 of the 2016 SFRMP.
-Three major state forest roads run the southern two-thirds of the LMU; from north to south, Teaberry Road, High Rock Road, and Rattlesnake Run Road total 14 miles.
-Over 5 miles of two Columbia gas line rights-of-way cross the LMU.

 Road Category Total Miles

 Z1 - Public Use Road 14

-Z3 - Administrative Road 31
+Z3 - Administrative Road (gated) 31

 Total 45